Addono/container-registry-proxy/README.md

 ### Creating Custom Plugins

 To create your own custom plugin, it is recommended to write it in TypeScript and compile it to JavaScript.
-It's easiest to fork or copy the [example plugin](https://github.com/Addono/container-registry-proxy-custom-plugin-example) and follow the instructions there, as it already incorporates various best-practices to ease development.
+It's easiest to fork or copy the [example plugin][example-plugin] and follow the instructions there, as it already incorporates various best-practices to ease development.

 Alternatively, a minimal approach on creating a plugin would follow the following steps: